kecsap/tensorflow_cpp_packaging/README.md

 - The build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
 - Two targets were tested: Ubuntu Xenial (x86_64) and Raspberry Pi (armhf).
 - Both static and shared Tensorflow libraries.
 The choice is on your side.
 - Only CPU can be used for inference.
+No GPU support.
 - Debian packages are generated from the built binary files for distribution.
 - The build contains e.g. the C/C++ API to load model "snapshots".
 New ops can be easily added by modifying the [tf_tensor_fix.txt](tf_tensor_fix.txt).